Bike Walk Golden Isles makes important progress in 2021, sets ambitious goals for the future

 Patti Sistrunk, program manager at the Georgia Safe Routes to School Resource Center, serves as BWGI secretary and is also enthused with the organization’s recent accomplishments.

 “I’m proud that we’re seeing such an immediate interest from the community while being able to collaborate and partner with so many organizations and people already,” she said.
 “Every conversation I have about Bike Walk Golden Isles leads to more possibilities.
 This organization was needed.”

 One such opportunity for collaboration occurred in May when BWGI teamed up with Georgia Bikes and Bike Walk Savannah to develop a bicycle education program for hundreds of students at Burroughs-Molette Elementary School in Brunswick.
-The partnership continued when the organizations offered education programs to students enrolled in Savannah-Chatham County Public School System summer programs.
+The partnership continued when the organizations offered education programs in association with Loop it Up Savannah to students enrolled in Savannah-Chatham County Public School System summer programs.
 In all, nearly 400 students at seven schools participated in bicycle safety programs.